Home » Microsoft Flight Simulator 2024 encounters severe launch issues

 Asobo has explained that the decision to move to a streaming-on-demand design was made to help minimize the sim’s installation footprint.
 While it’s convenient for the end user not to have to reserve so much disk space, the limitations of this design have been exposed on launch day.

-With thousands (if not over a million) requests being sent simultaneously to log on, the servers were overwhelmed and users have gained spotty access to the sim.
-Some have been able to actually jump in and play, such as streamer “V1-Simulations.”
-For others, however, the reality has been sitting in a queue waiting for a slot to open.
+With thousands (if not over a million) requests being sent simultaneously to log on, the sim’s servers were overwhelmed and users have gained spotty access.
+Some have been able to jump in and play, such as streamer “V1-Simulations.”
+For most others, however, the reality has been sitting in a queue waiting for a slot to open.

 The Microsoft Flight Simulator support team has been trying to help steer users toward solutions, such as rebooting the sim:

-Of course, the Internet has done what it does best and has turned the situation into one of humour, with memes-aplenty already being shared:
+Of course, the Internet has done what it does best and has turned the situation into one of humor, with memes aplenty already being shared:

 Other feedback from some console players cites similar issues, while others have confirmed they’ve experienced outright application crashes.
 Yet still, other reports mention airplanes missing from their library simply due to the servers not being able to load the data properly.